Parents sue California over mandated ‘chants to Aztec gods’ in ethnic studies classes

 The Jewish Journal, a Los Angeles-based publication, in an Aug.
 16 commentary argued that said the curriculum’s authors “define Zionism as ‘a nationalist, colonial ideology,’ claim that there is a ‘current apartheid in Israel’ and that Israel’s ‘settler colonialism’ has ‘pedagogical importance’ and therefore must be included in California’s ethnic studies curriculum.”

 Legislation mandating the ESMC in California schools is pending in the state Senate.
-A spokesperson for the State Board of Education has not yet responded to questions from The Washington Times.
+A spokesperson for the State Board of Education told The Washington Times via email they could not comment on the lawsuit since the board has not seen it yet.

 Sign up for Daily Newsletters